coder-Rishi05/TODO-app/notes.md

 ```
 An endpoint is an combination of URL + HTTP method that lets the client interact with a specific resourse.

 ```

 ---

+app.use(express.json())

+to parse JSON data from the request body so we can acess it in req.body in controllers. {title and content} basically we get the json data here and then use the key to acess values.

+---

 ### creating routes